 Solid state storage hard drives

 Solid state storage devices work like the memory card in a camera.
-With no moving parts, a sold state device can store and access data much quicker than magnetic hard drives.
+With no moving parts, a solid state device can store and access data much quicker than magnetic hard drives.

 Computer storage devices for backup

 It's important to keep data backups in case you suffer hard disk failure or another problem.
-You can store backups on a number of computer storage devices:
+You can store backups on the following platforms:

 - A RAID system.
 RAID (redundant array of independent disks) replicates data across several storage devices so you can keep working if one fails.
 A RAID system costs more than an ordinary hard drive, but ensures minimal disruption if a problem occurs.